 The owners enjoy sharing their gardens with those who have an interest in spectacular landscapes and beautiful gardens around historic homes.
 These places are the essence of Australian pastoral history and life.

 Access to the gardens is by appointment only and limited to only a few visits per year.
 They are rarely open to the general public making Private Gardens of the Monaro an opportunity for those that appreciate gardens, their history and their beauty to view them as part of a small exclusive group.

 The gardens have been opened occasionally over many years, including during the Australian Open Garden Scheme, for the Australian Garden History Society, The National Trust and Events for Charities.

-Most recently Hazeldean was featured by Helen Young in The Weekend Australian Magazine, March 4-5 2017
+The Weekend Australian Magazine, Helen Young, March 4-5 2017

 The Canberra Times, Susan Parsons, August 28 2017

 The Weekend Australian Magazine, Helen Young, October 2017

 UK Country Life October 2017 (Review of Paul Bangay's book which features Shirley Garden)